top of page

 • rei-wakayama

-• Apr 7
+• 7 days ago

-• 5 min read
+• 6 min read

-Updated: 5 hours ago
+Updated: 4 days ago

 Posted: May 14, 2021

-Updated: Apr 7, 2025
+Updated: Nov 14, 2025

 Japan is the second largest Asian region regarding ad spending in the digital market, second only to China, according to a Statista report published in March 2025.
 According to Statista, within the advertising market in Japan, 64% of total ad spending will come from digital sources in 2030.
-The Japanese advertising is increasingly using digital platforms to target tech-savvy consumers, driving a shift towards online spending.
+Japanese advertisers are increasingly using digital platforms to target tech-savvy consumers, driving a shift towards online spending.
 Although it's not too late for new businesses to gain a share of the Japanese market, it's important to first learn about its unique background and culture.

 Digital Marketing and Advertising in Japan